alx-askw/music-interface/DoD.md

   - Everything, same as above, but image buffer, lyrics
   - Is music paused/Played
   - Volume
+- Split the ipc bridges and improve name of API
-- Add custom controls (mainly need to work on seek bar) (https://www.w3schools.com/tags/ref_av_dom.asp)
+- DONE Add custom controls (mainly need to work on seek bar) (https://www.w3schools.com/tags/ref_av_dom.asp)
   - Add icon to mute button to show whether music is muted or not
   - DONE Tray buttons ('Thumbar Buttons')
 - Tests